martin-ger/esp_slip_router/README.md

 - ssid: ssid, pasword: password
 - slip interface address: 192.168.240.1

-This means it connects to the internet via AP ssid,password and offer at the UART0 a SLIP interface with IP address 192.168.240.1.
+This means it connects to the internet via AP ssid,password and offers at UART0 a SLIP interface with IP address 192.168.240.1.
 This default can be changed in the file user_config.h.

 To connect a linux-based host, start the firmware on the esp, connect it via serial to USB, and use the following commands on the host:
 ```